-Hackers Attack A Vulnerability in Office 365 Handling of PunycodeAvanan’s cloud security researchers uncovered a new attack method against Office 365 business email that goes undetected by Microsoft’s Office 365 default security.
-The attack includes a phishing scheme to steal Office 365 credentials, and leverages what appears to be a vulnerability in how Office 365 anti-phishing and URL-reputation security layers translate Punycode, a method for encoding domain names with Unicode characters.
+Hackers Attack a Vulnerability in Office 365 Handling of PunycodeAvanan’s cloud security researchers uncovered a new attack method against Office 365 business email that goes undetected by Microsoft’s Office 365 default security.
+The attack includes a phishing scheme to steal Office 365 credentials, and leverages a vulnerability in how Office 365 anti-phishing and URL-reputation security layers translate Punycode, a method for encoding domain names with Unicode characters.

 Punycode is a method added to the Domain Name System (DNS) in order to support non-ASCII characters within a web URL.
 For example, the Swiss bookstore bücher.ch would have an ASCII URL of xn--bcher-kva.ch which renders the non-ASCII umlaut ü.